-B. The final action taken to adopt the proposed policy shall be approved by a simple majority vote of the school board at a subsequent meeting after the meetings at which public input was received.
-The policy will be effective on the date of passage or the date stated in the motion, whichever is later.
+B. The final action taken to adopt the proposed policy shall be approved by a simple majority vote of the School Board at a subsequent meeting after the meetings at which public input was received.
+The policy will be effective on the date of passage or the date stated in the motion.

-D. If a policy is modified because of a legal change over which the school board has no control, the modified policy may be approved at one meeting at the discretion of the school board.
+D. If a policy is modified with minor changes that do not affect the substance of the policy or because of a legal change over which the School Board has no control, the modified policy may be approved at one meeting at the discretion of the School Board.

 V. Implementation of Policy

-A. It shall be the responsibility of the superintendent to implement school board policies, and to develop administrative guidelines and directives to provide greater specificity and consistency in the process of implementation.
-These guidelines and directives, including employee and student handbooks, shall be subject to annual review and approval by the school board.
+A. The superintendent shall be responsible for implementing School Board policies, other than the policies that cover how the School Board will operate.
+The superintendent shall develop administrative guidelines and directives to provide greater specificity and consistency in the process of implementation.
+These guidelines and directives, including employee and student handbooks, shall be subject to annual review and approval by the School Board.